 Since my love of strawberry swirl is serious, this recipe makes extra to drizzle on top!

-So, come join me in No-Bake Strawberry Swirl Cheesecake bliss!
+So, come join me in Vegan Strawberry Swirl Cheesecake bliss!

 - Line the bottom of a 6” springform pan with parchment paper.
 (I cut mine to fit the bottom of the pan)

 - Add the walnuts and almonds to your food processor.

 - Add the remaining crust ingredients to your food processor.
 Process until well combined.